denten-books/plain-text/1-chapter.md

 brought into being an entirely new class of things.

-Turing's paper continues to be a source of considerable debate, misunderstanding, and controversy.[^ln1-haigh] Consider the following attempts at a definition:
+Turing's paper continues to be a source of considerable debate, misunderstanding, and controversy.[^ln1-haigh] Consider the following range of
+observations:

 > "a notional computing machine for performing simple reading, writing, and
 > shifting operations in accordance with a prescribed set of rules, invoked in